 Cannabis growers today face a huge range of options for growing structures.
 Traditionally, there are outdoor grows, indoor grow rooms with lights, and year round cannabis greenhouses.
 More recently, the cannabis greenhouse industry has expanded to include more options ranging from simple hoop houses to advanced hybrid year round greenhouses with insulated side walls, often called hybrid structures.
 Today, some cannabis growers are going a step further, limiting the air exchange and creating an almost sealed environment inside.
-“Sealed” cannabis greenhouses — often called enclosed cannabis greenhouses — are an emerging trend because they provide greater environmental control, reducing the risk of pests and ameliorating the challenge of odors.
+“Sealed” cannabis greenhouses — sometimes called enclosed cannabis greenhouses — are an emerging trend because they provide greater environmental control, reducing the risk of pests and ameliorating the challenge of odors.
+At Ceres, our sealed greenhouse for cannabis solution is called the SunChamber™ and we will be talking more about its benefits and capabilities as we go along.

 What is a Sealed Cannabis Greenhouse?

 Sealed greenhouses aim to solve these issues by keeping treated air inside.
-Instead of ventilation, advanced and innovative climate control systems provide cooling, air circulation and climate control.
-For instance, Ceres’ Ground to Air Heat Transfer (GAHTTM) system circulates air underground.
-As an underground heat exchanger, it cools the air using the soil.
-In turn, it also dehumidifies and circulates air, helping create a healthy environment for plants without ventilation.
-Furthermore, sealed cannabis greenhouses often slightly pressurized inside to prevent outside air from wafting in when doors are open.
+Instead of ventilation, they use advanced and innovative climate control systems to provide cooling, air circulation and climate control.
+For instance, The Ceres SunChamber™ relies on the EcoLoop™, a geothermal HVAC system, to heat, cool and dehumidify the sealed environment in order to maintain precise growing conditions for the plants without ventilation.
+Furthermore, sealed cannabis greenhouses are often slightly pressurized inside to prevent outside air from wafting in when doors are open.

-A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis greenhouse design.
+A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis sealed grow room design.
 (Note, that while we say “sealed” greenhouses, no environment is ever completely air tight.
 Sealed cannabis greenhouses are typically equipped with back-up ventilation.
 Some air exchange occurs, though it is dramatically lower than ventilated versions.)

 In many municipalities, regulations prohibit cannabis greenhouses from exhausting untreated air outside due to the odor.
 While there are a few ways to control odors of traditional cannabis greenhouses, enclosing the greenhouse and circulating air inside is often much cheaper and more effective.
 They reduce the reliance on cumbersome carbon filters (which need to be replaced every few months).

-Enclosed greenhouses reduce biological contaminants (pests and foreign diseases) entering the greenhouse.
+Sealed greenhouses for cannabis reduce biological contaminants (pests and foreign diseases) entering the greenhouse.
 Monitoring for pests is still a forefront issue; if a pest population gets in, it has a protected environment to thrive.
 Still, sealed greenhouses reduce pests, making the greenhouse more sanitary and controlled overall.

-In states like Oregon and Colorado, a new biological contaminant has emerged: hemp pollen.
-If there is an outdoor hemp grow nearby, air-born pollen easily enters a ventilated greenhouse and pollinates a cannabis crop, causing plants to go to seed.
+Nationwide, a new biological contaminant has emerged: hemp pollen.
+If there is an outdoor hemp grow nearby, air-born pollen will easily enter a ventilated greenhouse and pollinate a cannabis crop, causing plants to go to seed.
 Seeded cannabis is still sellable, but is no longer marketable as a product direct to the consumer.
 Here in Colorado, cannabis growers have reported seeded cannabis plants losing over half their value.
-By enclosing a greenhouse, a grower greatly limits the exposure to hemp pollen, making the operation more financially secure.
+By enclosing a greenhouse, a grower reduces the chance of exposure to hemp pollen, making the operation more financially secure.

 Most cannabis growers supplement CO2 to increase yields.
 In a ventilated greenhouse, much of the added CO2 is exhausted outside during the day, essentially wasting it.
-Enclosed greenhouses are able to maintain higher CO2 levels more efficiently and cost-effectively because they retain the conditioned air inside.
+Sealed cannabis greenhouses are able to maintain higher CO2 levels more efficiently and cost-effectively because they retain the conditioned air inside.

 All greenhouses are prone to high humidity, due to the water vapor that evaporates from leaves during photosynthesis.
 In an enclosed greenhouse this water vapor gets trapped inside, making it prone to excessive humidity, and increasing the risk of molds and diseases.
-To accommodate, sealed cannabis greenhouses must use a dehumidification strategy, such as Ceres GAHTTM system or standard dehumidifiers.
+To accommodate, sealed greenhouses for cannabis must use a sealed grow room dehumidifier, such as Ceres EcoLoop™ or standard dehumidifiers.
 Additionally, the greenhouse must be equipped with sufficient air circulation.
 With these methods a sealed cannabis greenhouse can maintain the ideal relative humidity levels of 40-60%.

-Without venting, sealed cannabis greenhouses require additional cooling systems, such as a GAHTTM system, evaporative coolers or hydronic cooling systems.
-Many of these systems store the excessive heat during the day for use as heating at night, creating a year round cannabis greenhouse with lower operational costs.
+Without venting, sealed cannabis greenhouses require advanced cooling systems, such as a Ceres EcoLoop™, evaporative coolers or hydronic cooling systems.
+Many of these systems require less energy input than your traditional chiller-based cooler, creating a year round sealed cannabis greenhouse with lower operational costs.
 Still, the risk of overheating the structure needs to be planned for and carefully monitored with greenhouse control systems.
+With help from Ceres’ Smart Controller, the SunSense™, growers can closely monitor their greenhouse conditions in order to continually optimize their environment.

 Though sealed greenhouses offer greater control, they normally require more advanced climate control systems to handle overheating, dehumidification and air circulation.
 The upfront investment in an automated and controlled cannabis greenhouse is normally higher than ventilated versions.
-The good news is these systems most climate systems have low energy use, making the greenhouse more energy-efficient overall and the payback relatively quick.
+The good news is these systems require less energy input, making the greenhouse more energy-efficient overall and the payback relatively quick.

 - The greenhouse is in an urban area